-Student Responsibilities in Relation to Public Health

-The Division's first priority is always to ensure the health and wellbeing of students and staff.
-Students are expected to abide by protocols and expectations that are established at the school, Division, or provincial level for K-12 education, in relation to public health.

-These expectations will be communicated to students, parents, and staff by the school administration in a timely manner, and may be updated over the course of the school year in relation to a public health concern as advised by Alberta Health Services.

-In addition to the Division expectations outlined above, students at Soraya Hafez School are expected to:
+Student Behaviour Expectations at Meadowlark School:

-1. Show consideration, courtesy and respect to others and their property.

-2. Use proper language and gestures.
-Profane language or inappropriate gestures are not acceptable at Soraya Hafez School.

-3. Use school and play equipment properly.
-Play safe games.

-4. Play only in designated areas - not in parking lot, on the front lawn, or on bike racks (unless assigned during COVID-19).

-5. Enter school only when permission is given.
+- 1. Show consideration, courtesy and respect to others and their property. - 2.
+Use proper language and gestures.
+Profane language or inappropriate gestures are not acceptable at Meadowlark School. - 3.
+Use school and play equipment properly.
+Play safe games. - 4.
+Play only in designated areas not in the parking lot, on the front lawn, or on bike racks. - 5.
+Enter school only when permission is given.
 Assemble properly and punctually when the bell rings.
-6. Use only your assigned exit/entrance doors.